 Payments are accepted by debit or credit card and you will be issued with a transaction number to confirm payment, which you should note for your own records.

-Payment may be made by debit or credit card by telephoning 0845 2340069 at any time.
+Payment may be made by debit or credit card by telephoning 01782 717717 (Option 1) at any time.
 When payment is made by this method please make sure your card details are available.
 This automated system will issue you with a transaction number to confirm payment, which you should note for your own records.

 Addressed to Executive Director (Resources and Support Services), Castle House, Barracks Road, Newcastle, Staffs ST5 1BL.
 Cheques and postal orders should be crossed and made payable to:- Newcastle-under-Lyme Borough Council, and the Business Rates account number written on the reverse.
 Receipts will only be issued if requested.